awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/GettingStarted.Next.md

-# Next Steps<a name="GettingStarted.Next"></a>
+# Next steps<a name="GettingStarted.Next"></a>

-Now that you know how to create an Elastic Beanstalk application and environment, we recommend that you read [Elastic Beanstalk Concepts](concepts.md)\.
+Now that you know how to create an Elastic Beanstalk application and environment, we recommend that you read [Elastic Beanstalk concepts](concepts.md)\.
 This topic provides information about the Elastic Beanstalk components and architecture, and describes important design considerations for your Elastic Beanstalk application\.

 In addition to the Elastic Beanstalk console, you can use the following tools to create and manage Elastic Beanstalk environments\.

 ## EB CLI<a name="GettingStarted.UsingAEB.cli"></a>

 The EB CLI is a command line tool for creating and managing environments\.
-See [Using the Elastic Beanstalk Command Line Interface \(EB CLI\)](eb-cli3.md) for details\.
+See [Using the Elastic Beanstalk command line interface \(EB CLI\)](eb-cli3.md) for details\.

 ## AWS SDK for Java<a name="GettingStarted.UsingAEB.JavaSDK"></a>